pragma-/pbot/doc/VirtualMachine.md

     guest$ source /root/.bashrc

 #### Start PBot VM Guest
-We're ready to start the PBot VM Guest.
+We're ready to start the PBot VM Guest server.
 On the guest, as `root`, execute the command:

-    guest$ start-guest
+    guest$ guest-server

 This starts up a server to listen for incoming commands or code and to handle them.
 We'll leave this running.